django/django/docs/index.rst

 ===============

 Channels is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.
+It's built on a Python specification called `ASGI <http://asgi.readthedocs.io>`_.

 It does this by taking the core of Django and layering a fully asynchronous layer underneath, running Django itself in a synchronous mode but handling